Management Essentials for the

 - Enrollment Deadline: April 9, 2018

-- Cancellations and Substitutions: Refunds will be granted if the request is received in writing by TBD.
+- Cancellations and Substitutions: Refunds will be granted if the request is received in writing by April 9th, 2018.
 Substitutions are permitted up through the first day of the course.

 - Registration Confirmation: A confirmation e-mail will be sent a week to 10 days prior to the start of the program and will include directions to campus/parking.

 - Accommodations & Transportation: Participants are responsible for making their own housing and transportation arrangements.
 Air transportation should be arranged to either Philadelphia or Baltimore airport.
 Amtrak runs through Wilmington, DE and also has limited stops in Newark, DE.